Rjsa210/RJohnsoncodeRefactor/RJohnson_Code_Refactor_Readme.md

 Initially, I began  by consolidating the .CSS, combining selectors, and making the code more efficient; while making sure the changes I made maintained the appearance of the website.
 Also I added alt attributes to all the images

-Next, I replaced `<div>` with semantic elements.
+Next, I sectioned of the HTML with comments where I intended to replace `<div>` elements.
+I then replaced `<div>` elements with semantic elements.
 Ultimately I was able to replace every `<div>` tag in the HTML with an appropriate semantic tag.

 While working my way through the HTML, I regularly returned to the CSS to rename selectors with the appropriate updated tags.